Lua

 Lua originated in 1993 as a language for extending software applications to meet the increasing demand for customization at the time.
 It provided the basic facilities of most procedural programming languages, but more complicated or domain-specific features were not included; rather, it included mechanisms for extending the language, allowing programmers to implement such features.
-As Lua was intended to be a general embeddable extension language, the designers of Lua focused on improving its speed, portability, extensibility, and ease-of-use in development.
+As Lua was intended to be a general embeddable extension language, the designers of Lua focused on improving its speed, portability, extensibility and ease-of-use in development.

 History

 Lua was created in 1993 by Roberto Ierusalimschy, Luiz Henrique de Figueiredo, and Waldemar Celes, members of the Computer Graphics Technology Group (Tecgraf) at the Pontifical Catholic University of Rio de Janeiro, in Brazil.

-From 1977 until 1992, Brazil had a policy of strong trade barriers (called a market reserve) for computer hardware and software.
-In that atmosphere, Tecgraf's clients could not afford, either politically or financially, to buy customized software from abroad.
+From 1977 until 1992, Brazil had a policy of strong trade barriers (called a market reserve) for computer hardware and software, believing that Brazil could and should produce its own hardware and software.
+In that climate, Tecgraf's clients could not afford, either politically or financially, to buy customized software from abroad; under the market reserve, clients would have to go through a complex bureaucratic process to prove their needs couldn't be met by Brazilian companies.
 Those reasons led Tecgraf to implement the basic tools it needed from scratch.

-Lua's predecessors were the data-description/configuration languages SOL (Simple Object Language) and DEL (data-entry language).
+Lua's predecessors were the data-description and configuration languages Simple Object Language (SOL) and Data-Entry Language (DEL).
 They had been independently developed at Tecgraf in 1992–1993 to add some flexibility into two different projects (both were interactive graphical programs for engineering applications at Petrobras company).
 There was a lack of any flow-control structures in SOL and DEL, and Petrobras felt a growing need to add full programming power to them.

 In The Evolution of Lua, the language's authors wrote: